Mana tamariki mā

 Whanaketia - The Royal Commission (Abuse in Care)’s recommendations: A call for accountability for and realisation of children’s rights in Aotearoa

-As part of this event, we'll be diving deeper into the Abuse in Care Inquiry, and the state of care today, in a proactive discussion that looks at next steps in strengthening children's rights, care and protection.
+We examined the Abuse in Care Inquiry, and the state of care today, in a proactive discussion that looked at next steps in strengthening children's rights, care and protection.
+We aimed to provide an opportunity for civil society to come together in a safe and supportive space, to learn and reflect, with a collective vision of enduring change for children’s rights in Aotearoa.

 Tupua Urlich, Kaitiaki – Te tira mātanga atawhai ā motu, National Care Experienced Lead, VOYCE Whakarongo Mai